Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Preliminaries

-The right hand side of \eqref{trace}, viewed as a function of $\nu\in\BZ_+$, is clearly a function of geometric type.
-In particular, the cardinality $|X^{F^\nu}|$ is a function of geometric type (defined on suitable $\CP\subset\BZ_+$).
-In general, any rational function of $q^\nu$ is a function of geometric type.
+Examining the right-hand side, it is evident that \eqref{trace} is a function of geometric type with respect to $\nu\in\BZ_+$.
+In particular, by setting $\CF$ as the constant sheaf, one concludes that the cardinality $|X^{F^\nu}|$ is a function of geometric type (defined on suitable $\CP\subset\BZ_+$).